jdevfullstack-tutorials/what-is-github/README.md

 <https://github.com/xdvrx1/my-personal-content-dev-workflow>

 ## GitHub Jargon Terms
+The very first time I encountered GitHub,
+I was prompted by these jargon terms:

 `repository` - think of it as Google Drive folder where your files resides.
 But commonly in GitHub, there is the README file